NhMarco/TemBotLua/README.md

     returns ColorCode (0xFFFFFF) from the color where the bot tries to walk for area detection Need to be called first before calling Movement methods!

-void Catch()

-    IsInFight() needs to be true, otherwise it will stuck, starts attacking with both tems

-void Attack()

-    IsInFight() needs to be true, otherwise it will stuck, starts attacking with both tems

-void CatchSwitch()
+void Catch(int target)

-    IsInFight() needs to be true, otherwise it will stuck, starts catching left and right tem
+    IsInFight() needs to be true, target 0 = left | 1 = right

-void AttackSwitch()
+void Attack(int target, string movekey)

-    IsInFight() needs to be true, otherwise it will stuck, starts attacking left and right tem
+    IsInFight() needs to be true, otherwise it will stuck, target 0 = left | 1 = right.
+Movekey needs to be a valid virtualkey

 Boolean CheckLuma()